-(b) FAR 8.403(b) provides that GSA may establish special ordering procedures for a particular FSS.

-(c) The procedures in FAR subpart 8.4 apply to this contract, with the exceptions listed in this clause.
-If a requirement in this clause is inconsistent with FAR subpart 8.4, this clause takes precedence pursuant to FAR 8.403(b).

-(d) Procedures for including order-level materials when placing an individual task or delivery order against an FSS contract or FSS BPA.
+- (b) FAR 8.403(b) provides that GSA may establish special ordering procedures for a particular FSS. - (c) The procedures in FAR subpart 8.4 apply to this contract, with the exceptions listed in this clause.
+If a requirement in this clause is inconsistent with FAR subpart 8.4, this clause takes precedence pursuant to FAR 8.403(b). - (d) Procedures for including order-level materials when placing an individual task or delivery order against an FSS contract or FSS BPA. - (1) The procedures discussed in FAR 8.402(f) do not apply when placing task and delivery orders that include order-level materials.